 Educator Preparation policies include the standards, rules, and requirements educator preparation providers (EPPs) and programs

 must meet in order to earn and maintain approval of programs resulting in certification.
 In addition, educator preparation policies

 describe procedures for approval review and monitoring, and EPP reporting requirements.

-GaPSC policy development is inclusive in that it frequently involves either an ad hoc task force or a standing advisory group.
+GaPSC policy development is collaborative in that it frequently involves either an ad hoc task force or a standing advisory group.
 Task

 forces and advisory groups are comprised of subject-matter experts and education stakeholders—those who are impacted by our policies.